hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 from the local conditions and the requirements of each particular installation.
 An example illustrating the use of the tables will be found in Section IIIB.

-### Section 5 – Valves and Fittings (Minor Losses)
+### Valves and Fittings (Minor Losses)

-The resistance to flow caused by a valve or fitting may be computed from the equation:
+The resistance to flow (head loss) caused by a valve or fitting may be computed from the equation:

 =+=
 <span class= equation-label >(4)</span>